 It was thanks to the generosity of all of the photographers involved, who selflessly donated their work, that we were able to stage these exhibitions for the viewing public and to raise funds for regional charities.
 Prints from the street and gallery exhibitions were auctioned for Ladies Fighting Breast Cancer and provided photography collectors the opportunity to support our international art photographers and our emerging artists; our great photographers of the future.
-We also self-funded a small international group autumn exhibition at the home of the Victorian photographer, Julia Margaret Cameron.
+We also self-funded an international group autumn exhibition at Dimbola Lodge, the home of the Victorian photographer Julia Margaret Cameron.

 During our second year, we were able to offer an electronic submission process, enabling photographers to save further printing costs.
 We offered professional awards and a travelling gallery exhibition.
 We also worked with regional foster children and St Basils charity on a special project, “A Day in the Life… Hear Me… See Me…” After the spring festival closed, we self-funded a print auction to raise funds and awareness for St Basils charity.
 We also self funded our second autumn exhibition.